 - Felony of the first degree – five years to 99 years or life in prison.

 Monetary penalties are another one of the most common DWI penalties you could face if convicted.
 All felony DWI offenses can result in a maximum fine of $10,000.

 Class A misdemeanor felony offenses can incur a fine up to $4,000 and Class B misdemeanor offenses can result in a fine not more than $2,000.
 Although these are the maximum fines an individual can pay for a DWI conviction, the court may impose additional fines, fees and costs for various reasons.

-Under Tex, Penal Code 49.09(h), Texas law requires any person who has been charged with a second or subsequent DWI within five years of the previous DWI offense to install and maintain a “deep-lung” air device, or ignition interlock device, on any car they own or operate.
+Texas Penal Code 49.09(h) requires any person who receives a second or subsequent DWI within five years of the previous DWI offense to install and maintain a “deep-lung” air device, or ignition interlock device, on any car they own or operate.
 Many courts will also impose an ignition interlock device installation for other DWI offenses or when an individual is on probation for a DWI offense.

-If an individual has been charged with a DWI in Texas, their driver’s license can be suspended under Tex.
-Transp.
-Code § 521.344.
+A DWI conviction will result in the suspension of the convicted individual’s license under Texas Transportation Code Section 521.344.
 The suspension cannot begin before the date of conviction and no later than the 30th day after conviction.
 The following are the statutory driver’s license suspensions for DWI offenses:

 If an individual does not successfully complete an alcohol education program required by the court, their license can be suspended until the program has been successfully completed.